 Recycling Kitchen Sinks at Fulton Metals

 Have you recently completed a kitchen remodel and have no clue what to do with an old metal sink?
 Are you a contractor with lots of sinks to get rid of lying around at inconvenient places?
 Don’t be like most people and dump them in a scrap yard.
-Instead, bring them to Fulton Metals, where you can get cash for those sinks, and they can be recycled.
+Instead, bring them to Fulton Metals, where you can get paid for those sinks, and they can be recycled.

 About Fulton Metals

 Fulton Metals is a US-based full-service recycling center in the Atlanta, GA metro area.
 We mostly deal with large-scale metal recycling, particularly from demolition and building sites.
 We are open to plumbers, contractors, demolition companies, and more.
 We recycle pipe and other plumbing fixtures, electrical components, HVAC materials, IT and telecom items, and waste from manufacturing and metal fabricating.